cjdelisle/athdrvrs/readme.md

 # Patched Atheros Driver for Toshiba WLM-20u2

+Status: historical/unmaintained, just use a more recent kernel

 This is a rip from linux-source-3.13.0 which is patched to do 3 things.

 1. Be buildable out-of-tree using `./do`